MarvelData/Conduit/README.md

 \
 Other projects:\
 \
+VK api integration is deployed\
+\
-Google sheets api + VK api integration\
+Google sheets api is waiting for its turn\
 \
 Community application